quii/learn-go-with-tests/command-line.md

 ./CLI_test.go:27:3: undefined: assertPlayerWin
 ```

 We have now stumbled into more questions on package design.
-In order to test our software we made unexported stubs and helper functions which are no longer available for us to use in our `CLI_test`.
+In order to test our software we made unexported stubs and helper functions which are no longer available for us to use in our `CLI_test` because the helpers are defined in the `_test.go` files in the `poker` package.

 #### `Do we want to have our stubs and helpers 'public' ?`